 During the care of any patient, all health care providers in every healthcare setting should adhere to standard precautions, which are the foundation for preventing transmission of infectious agents in all healthcare settings.
 Use standard precautions during the care of all residents in the facility.
-During the care of any resident with symptoms of a respiratory infection, health care personnel should adhere to the following:
+During the care of any resident with symptoms of a respiratory infection, health care personnel should adhere to the following standard precautions:

 - a.
 Wear gloves if hand contact with respiratory secretions or potentially contaminated surfaces is anticipated. - b.
 Wear a gown if soiling of clothes with a resident's respiratory secretions is anticipated.
 Do not reuse gowns, even for repeated contacts with the same resident. - c.
 Change gloves and gowns after each resident encounter and perform hand hygiene. - d.
 Perform hand hygiene before and after touching the resident, after touching the resident's environment, and/or after touching the resident's respiratory secretions, regardless of whether gloves are worn. - e.
-When hands are visibly soiled or contaminated with respiratory secretions, wash hands with soap (either plain or antimicrobial) and water. - f.
-If hands are not visibly soiled, use an alcohol-based hand rub for routinely decontaminating hands.
-Alternatively, wash hands with soap (either plain or antimicrobial) and water.
-For more information visit CDC's website.
+When hands are visibly soiled or contaminated with respiratory secretions, wash hands with soap (either plain or antimicrobial) and water.
+The lather from the soap should remain on the hands for at least 20 seconds.